mtmodesti/Hamburgueria/README.md

 # Hamburgueria - https://hamburgueriakenziemtm.vercel.app/

-In this project we use an API to train my very firsts components in react.
+In this project we use an API to train my very firsts components in react and the stilizations in mobile first.